Achievable logoAchievable logo

 • Possibly true, but not stated in the passage

-• Answer choices match what the passage says, so don’t use your background knowledge to infer something that isn’t in the text.
+• Answer choices must match what the passage says, so don’t use your background knowledge to infer something that isn’t in the text.
 If the passage doesn’t state or imply something is true, it isn’t.

 Don’t make assumptions or overthink what you’re reading.
 Take what the passage says literally, and don’t reach for complex interpretations when simpler ones will do.